StevenTammen/bibledocs.org/content/pages/god-created-spacetime-and-is-unbound-by-it.md

 {{% /original-translation %}}

-Not
+But if the beginning is referring to the beginning of the material universe, then we might translate:

+{{% scripture p="Genesis 1:1" %}}

-> In the beginning [of the material universe], God created the heavens and the earth.
+In the beginning [of the material universe], God created the heavens and the earth.

-Beginning is not definite in the Hebrew of Genesis 1:1 nor the Greek of John 1:1, despite how almost all translations (improperly) take it.
-That is, the texts actually say "in beginning" not "in the beginning."
+{{% /scripture %}}

+The Hebrew text of Genesis 1:1 in the Old Testament supports the first possible translation.
+The Greek text of Genesis 1:1 in the Old Testament also supports the first possible translation.
+(Since the Old Testament was initially written in Hebrew, this Greek version of the Old Testament was a translation for people who could only read Greek, not Hebrew.
+It was called the Septuagint).
+Finally, the Greek text of John 1:1 in the New Testament supports the first possible translation as well.
+John 1:1 also mentions a beginning, and is closely parallel with Genesis 1:1.
+(It is very, very likely that the Apostle John, the author of the gospel of John, did this intentionally to emphasize the divinity that Jesus -- the Word of God -- possessed/possesses).

+These all support the first possible translation because they lack something called a definite article.
+If the definite article were there, the texts would read as "*the* beginning" rather than just "a beginning."
+Without the definite article it makes decidedly less sense to take the beginning in Genesis 1:1 as the beginning of the material universe.
+One might be able to argue that the definite article in Genesis 1:1 is implied and ought to be supplied... except it does not show up in the Septuagint or John 1:1 either, as one might expect if it were in fact supposed to be supplied.
+Such an argument thus requires you to assume quite a lot.

 {{% technical-discussion %}}